-This guide is continuously updated for relevancy, accuracy, and the most recent info.
+This guide is continuously updated for relevance, accuracy, and the most recent info.

 Ford Escape (Compact Crossover SUV)